dfki-ric-underactuated-lab/double_pendulum/docs/text/motors.rst

 The double pendulum testbench can be build either with motors from `T-Motor <https://store.tmotor.com/>`__ or from `MJBots <https://mjbots.com/>`__.
-The motor setup and usage is documentated here.
+The motor setup and usage is documented here.

 .. toctree::
    :maxdepth: 1